Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 # groovy-chicken
-Groovy Chickens homepage README.
+Groovy Chickens README.

 # <Groovy Chicken>

 ## Description

-- What was your motivation?

-- Why did you build this project?

-- What problem does it solve?

-- What did you learn?
+A web page about a restaurant that is located in sweden where you can reserve a table on and see what its about.

 ## Table of Contents (Optional)